lifevit/LifevitSPM/README.md

 ### ⚠️ Attention

->- If you’re having trouble connecting your Transtek device, try putting into pairing mode by pressing and holding the button.
+>- If you’re having trouble connecting your BPM device, try putting into pairing mode by pressing and holding the button.
 Once it’s paired, you won’t need to do this again.

-### 3. For AOJ Thermometer (AOJ-20F)
+### 3. For Kelvin Plus Thermometer
 You'll need to import:

 ```